ConingsbyCodingClub/FishingApp/README.md

 The current solution is: https://codepen.io/jackisace/full/ExXLoRr.

-Feel free to explore free alternative solutions, can you make something better/neater?
+Feel free to explore free alternative solutions, can you make something better, neater, or more secure?